All I Want for Christmas Is You: Composition and lyrics

 After the rubato introduction, "All I Want for Christmas Is You" has an indicated tempo of 150 beats per minute.
 According to the sheet music published at Musicnotes.com by Sony/ATV Music Publishing, the song is set in common time and in the key of G major.
 Carey's vocals in the song range from the low note of G3 to the high note of A5.
 Carey wrote the song's lyrics and developed its melody, while Afanasieff helped with the musical composition.
 He also arranged and programmed all of the instruments using synthesized sources.

 Slate's Adam Ragusea counts "at least 13 distinct chords at work, resulting in a sumptuously chromatic melody.
 The song also includes what I consider the most Christmassy chord of all—a minor subdominant, or 'iv,' chord with an added 6, under the words 'underneath the Christmas tree,' among other places.
 (You might also analyze it as a half-diminished 'ii' 7th chord, but either interpretation seems accurate)."
-According to Roch Parisien from AllMusic, the song contains "The Beach Boys-style harmonies, jangling bells, and a sleigh-ride pace, injecting one of the few bits of exuberant fun in this otherwise vanilla set."
+According to Roch Parisien from AllMusic, the song contains "Beach Boys–style harmonies, jangling bells, and a sleigh-ride pace, injecting one of the few bits of exuberant fun in this otherwise vanilla set."

 Critics have noted the song's 1940s, 1950s, and 1960s influences which, in conjunction with Carey's voice and its simple melody, heralded its recipe for success.
 In discussing the song's chord progression and stylistic approaches, Slate's Ragusea hailed the song as "the only Christmas song written in the last half-century worthy of inclusion in the Great American Songbook."
 The A.V.
 Club's Annie Zaleski attributes the song's enduring appeal to its ambiguity in being able to pin it down as belonging to a specific era.